Additional Resources from Area 79

 - Maintain the area literature inventory, and order literature on a periodic (usually quarterly) basis.

-- Communicate with other GSC committee members to ensure that literature needs are met.
+- Communicate with other ASC committee members to ensure that literature needs are met.
 When possible, meet requests by other committee chairs or individuals.

 - Report total inventory valuation to the area treasurer on a quarterly basis.